zero42-aka-042/S22U-debloat/README.md

 # Samsung Galaxy S22 Ultra Debloat

-This is a extreme debloat guide for the samsung galaxy S22 ultra
+This is an extreme debloat guide for the samsung galaxy S22 ultra

 ## WARNING ⚠️